 Brokers, banks, and other nominees have limited discretionary authority to vote shares that are beneficially owned.
 While a broker, bank or other nominee is entitled to vote shares held for a beneficial owner on "routine" matters without instructions from the beneficial owner of those shares, absent instructions from the beneficial owner of such shares, a broker, bank, or other nominee is not entitled to vote shares held for a beneficial owner on "non-routine" matters.
 Broker non-votes occur when shares held by a broker, bank or other nominee for a beneficial owner are voted on at least one proposal at a meeting but are not voted with respect to other proposals because the nominee did not receive voting instructions from the beneficial owner and lacked discretionary authority to vote the shares on such proposals.
 Under Delaware law, broker non-votes are counted as present and entitled to vote for purposes of determining whether a quorum is present.
 At our Annual Meeting, only Proposal No. 2 is considered a routine matter, and nominees have discretionary authority to vote shares that are beneficially owned on Proposal No. 2.
 Accordingly, we do not expect there to be any broker non-votes for Proposal No. 2.
 Proposal No. 1 and Proposal No. 3 are non-routine matters.
-Broker non-votes for Proposal No. 1 and Proposal No. 3 are non-tentine matters.
+Broker non-votes for Proposal No. 1 and Proposal No. 3 are not deemed to be voted for or against the matters and therefore will have no effect on the proposals.

-VOTING INSTRUCTIONS; VOTING OF PROXIES
+VOTING INSTRUCTIONS: VOTING OF PROXIES